Plasma Oxidizer Water Treatment Technology

-Flowrox Plasma Oxidizer™ utilizes non-thermal plasma for water treatment.
-The system contains an electrode stack that generates special types of electric discharges to create an ambient temperature plasma field inside a reactor.
+Flowrox Plasma Oxidizer™ (FPO) utilizes non-thermal plasma for water treatment.
+The system contains electrode stacks that generate special types of electric discharges to create an ambient-temperature plasma field inside a reactor.

-The treated water is then allowed to pass through the plasma volume with high specific plasma-water contact surface area.
+The water to be treated is then allowed to pass through the plasma volume with high specific plasma-water contact surface area.
 Maximizing the contact surface area allows for abundant OH-radicals to be formed on the interface, contributing to effective oxidation of dissolved pollutants.

-Intuitively, generating electric discharges to treat water may sound energy intense, but the basis for the Flowrox Plasma Oxidizer process is in an accurate focus of electric energy to the point where it is needed on a molecular scale, which translates as a sophisticated means of igniting the desired oxidation reactions at minimal energy input.
-Various reactor configurations with different kinds of plasmas have been studied for water treatment applications and generally it has been observed that a straightforward gas-phase discharge, brought in contact with liquid water, is a better solution than attempting to breaking the discharge through water with submerged electrodes.
+Intuitively, generating electric discharges to treat water may sound energy intense, but the basis for the Flowrox Plasma Oxidizer process is in an accurate focus of electric energy right where it is needed on a molecular scale, which translates as a sophisticated means of igniting the desired oxidation reactions at minimal energy input.
+Various reactor configurations with different kinds of plasmas have been studied for water treatment applications.
+It is generally accepted that a straightforward gas-phase discharge brought in contact with liquid water is a better solution than attempts to break the discharge through water with submerged electrodes.

 Again, intuitive as it might be to create the plasma right through the water for ultimate contact, this approach suffers inevitable energy losses as it relies on water vaporization to form a conductive pathway for the discharge propagation.
-Flowrox Plasma Oxidizer combines the very high plasma-water contact surface area with the advantages of a simple gas-phase electric discharge.
+The FPO approach combines the very high plasma-water contact surface area with the advantages of a simple gas-phase electric discharge.

-Plasma, often referred to as the fourth state of matter, is basically ionized air or some other gas or gas mixture.
+Plasma, the fourth state of matter, is formed when ionized air or some other gas or gas mixture is ionized.
 Ionization of air enables an electric current to pass through it.
-In perhaps more colloquial words, plasma basically means electric discharge, such as a lightning strike, what you see inside fluorescent lights, or the spark between a car engine spark plug’s terminal.
+In perhaps more colloquial words, plasma basically means electric discharge, such as a lightning strike, or what you see inside fluorescent lights, or the spark between a car engine spark plug’s terminal.
 It is convenient and important to separate types of plasmas into thermal and non-thermal ones.

 Thermal plasmas are very hot, like lightnings and welding arcs (up to thousands of degrees), whereas non-thermal plasmas remain closer to ambient temperatures.
-The thermodynamic difference stems from molecular movement: in thermal plasmas both electrons and ions in the gas are energized, while in non-thermal plasmas only electrons are.
+The thermodynamic difference stems from molecular movement: in thermal plasmas, both electrons and ions in the gas are energized, while in non-thermal plasmas, only electrons are.
 For water treatment purposes, there is no reason to spend energy in energizing ions, which means that non-thermal plasmas are preferred.
-The reason is because only high-energy electrons are needed for generation of OH-radicals in a very straightforward reaction:
+The reason is that only high-energy electrons are needed for generation of OH-radicals in a very straightforward reaction:

 e− + H2O → e− + OH + H

 Another important oxidant formed in the process is ozone.
 Ozone is produced from the oxygen in the ambient air, and indeed, the process efficiency can be ramped up with an accessory oxygen concentrator coupled to enrich the inside oxygen concentration.
 Enriched oxygen concentration has been observed to even double the plasma oxidation energy efficiency.
-However, while important, ozone plays a secondary role in the oxidation process as the OH-radicals are generally attributable to 60-80% of the oxidation work.
+While important, however, ozone plays a secondary role in the oxidation process as the OH-radicals are generally attributable to 60-80% of the oxidation work.
 The roles of these oxidants depend on the composition of the wastewater; OH-radicals can react with compounds that exhibit a refractory character towards oxidation with ozone.

 Flowrox Plasma Oxidizer Technology